 Even further, if there are pieces of the project that you feel need additional buy-in, make that happen at the start so you can include it in the scope.

-A Project Scope Brief to get you started
+A project scope statement template to get you started

-To make it super simple, we’ve put together a Project Scope Template list below that you can use.
-This list includes a high-level overview of the specific items you need in order to define a project scope quickly and effectively.
+To make it simple, we’ve included a Project Scope Template list below that you can use.
+This list includes a high-level overview of the specific items you need in order to define scope quickly and effectively.

 In this section, you’ll want to include one to two sentences that describe the project.
 Keep it brief and use language that is easy to remember.
 The simpler it is, the easier it is to remember.

-Describe what functionality, features, etc. will be included in the scope of the project.
+Includes: Describe what functionalities or features will be included in the scope of the project.

 Describe what deliverables will be included and what format recipients can expect.
 The deliverables themselves can be used as success metrics so it’s important to be specific here.
 This can also include technical specifications if that’s relevant — but that list may be long enough to break out into its own section.